 Traditional Chinese medicine describes ginseng as " jang ", "warm", "sweet" and bitter taste, with regard to meridians of spleen, lung and heart, strengthening chi spleen and lungs and increasing the production of body juices that relieve thirst, soothe the mind and improve intelligence.
 Traditional ginseng medication indicates lack of qi , fatigue , loss of appetite, diarrhea , shortness of breath, weak pulse, increased poop, diabetes , fever , forgetfulness , insomnia and impotence .
 The roots of ginseng in the shape of a man then have a soul ( chen2008cpe ).

-Traditional Chinese medicine has such good social reputation that it is especially good for scientists in Taiwan today.
+Traditional Chinese medicine has such a good social reputation that even very talented scientists are particularly taught in Taiwan today.
 Categories like " jin / jang ", "hot / cold", or a special system of meridians of the human body, which is not related to real anatomy, I understand not as a reason to condemn it, but just as with our medieval magic as ad hoc names of state space allowing a common pharmacological language regardless of knowledge or ignorance of molecular-physiological mechanisms.
-Let me repeat once again that, despite all gene engineering, we still do not have a method better than a trial and error method (also called clinical testing) to predict the side effects of drugs in particular.
+Let me repeat once again that, despite all gene engineering, we still do not have a method better than a trial and error method (also known as clinical testing) to predict the side effects of drugs in particular.